RyKaj/Documentation/CapabilityMaturityModel/Capability_Maturity_Model_(CMM).md

         </tr>
         <tr>
             <td>Software project tracking and oversight</td>
-            <td>Provide adequate visibility into actual progress so that management can act effectively when the software project’s performance deviates significantly from the software plans</td>
+            <td>Provide adequate visibility into actual progress so that management can act effectively when the software project&apos;s performance deviates significantly from the software plans</td>
         </tr>
         <tr>
             <td>Software subcontract management</td>